 - How the Stars Fell into the Sky by Jerrie Oughton

 - Map

-- Crayons, Markers, and Pencils
+- · Crayons, Markers, and Pencils

 - Construction Paper

 - Glue

-- Teacher and students will mark on a map where the Navajo Nation is located.

 The teacher will lead a discussion about different types of stories: legends, fables, etc. Teacher will read the story and allow students to make predictions.
 After the story, students will pair up to make a tear art picture to retell the story.
 Each pair will write about what their picture is about.